NextMonthLab/icemaker/replit.md

 - Makes the experience clearer, richer, or safer
 - Preserves the cinematic and narrative intent
 - Can be tested immediately in Replit
-- Moves NextScene closer to a stable, monetisable MVP
+- Moves NextMonth closer to a stable, monetisable MVP

 If a change does not clearly support this, question it.